 Supported NoSQL Databases

-Currently, Eclipse JNoSQL proudly supports following NoSQL database and List is continuously growing:
+Currently, Eclipse JNoSQL proudly supports following NoSQL database technologies - and this list is continuously growing!